Elania-Marvers/DeathBalls/README.md

 The theme is delay the inevitable.
 This game is made using the LibLapin, in C.

+# Controls
+To start the game press space when the screen tells you to.
+You control your player using the directional arrows, up allows you to go to the top of the screen, down to the bottom.
+To go right -> left <-.

+# Goal
+In this game you have to dodge the purple balls to get the highest score possible.

 # Installing liblapin on your machine

 ## 0. Prerequisites